-One female friend of mine always says “fucking celery” when her holes are launched to use for the fifth time in evening.
-She curses celery, because it makes her only crave more, even the places have been forged too overly.
+One of my female friends always says “fucking celery” when she wants sex for the fifth time in the evening.
+She curses celery, because it makes her want more, even “her places” are already far too sore.

 Why celery makes women horny?

 Celery cytoplasm contains androstenone (Mammalian pheromone) which has similar odor corresponding to testosterone metabolite which is called androstadienone.
 Celery also also includes many “sex vitamins” such as magnesium and zinc, as well as amino acid arginine which is often called natural Viagra.
 In addition, celery is one of the best sources for natural nitrate, which increases the production of nitric oxide.

 In my experience celery often works too well.
 However, nobody seems to know actually why and how celery actually works.

 Probably the biggest impact of celery is based on the smell, that apparently equates to pheromone androstadienone.
 In studies it has been found that the smell of this ingredient increases Feelings of well-being, sexual and physiological arousal in women.16 Nonetheless, celery is also high in vitamins that are connected to sex drive and good source for nitrate, which increases blood flow to “strategic locations”.